scrapy/scrapy/docs/topics/selectors.rst

     >>> hxs.select('//title/text()')
     [<HtmlXPathSelector (text) xpath=//title/text()>]

-As you can see, the select() method returns an XPathSelectorList, which is a list of new selectors.
+As you can see, the ``select()`` method returns an :class:`~scrapy.selector.SelectorList`, which is a list of new selectors.
 This API can be used quickly for extracting nested data.

 To actually extract the textual data, you must call the selector ``extract()`` method, as follows::